flaf/miscellaneous/puppet/modules/monitoring/README.md

 exta informations added.
 Currently, this hash parameter can accept only 3 keys:

-* `ipmi_address` whose its value is a string (in fact a pattern to avoid special character).
+* `ipmi_address` whose its value is a string (in fact a it's a pattern to avoid special characters).
 * `check_dns` whose the value has the type `Monitoring::CheckDns`
   (see [this file](types/checkdns.pp) to have more details).
 * `blacklist` whose the value has the type `Monitoring::Blacklist` (see [this file](types/blacklist.pp) to have more details)

 If the keys `ipmi_address` and/or `check_dns` are present, a
-dummy host will be created in the final Nagios configuration to check the IPMI address and/or the DNS records.
+dummy host will be automatically created in the final Nagios configuration to check the IPMI address and/or the DNS record(s).

-The parameter `extra_info` can be merged from different checkpoint resource under certain conditions:
+The parameter `extra_info` can be merged from different checkpoint resources under certain conditions:

 * The values of `ipmi_address` can't be merged.
 If defined, it must be defined in a only one checkpoint resource.
-* The values of `check_dns` can be merged but only if the hashes `$extra_info['check_dns']` have no common key (ie common description).
+* The values of `check_dns` can be merged but only if the hashes `$extra_info['check_dns']` (from each different checkpoint resources) have no common key (ie no common service description).
 * The values of `blacklist` can be merged without restriction.

-In `check_dns` the value `$HOSTADDRESS` is possible for the key `expected-address` and this value will be changed to the value of the `address` parameter of the checkpoint resource.
+In `check_dns`, the value `$HOSTADDRESS$` is possible for the key `expected-address` and this value will be changed to the value of the `address` parameter of the checkpoint resource.